Client

 Brand Identity

-Before diving into the supporting brand, some recommended spacing and thickness adjustments were made to the existing Syzygy Plasmonics logotype.
+Before diving into the supporting brand, some small recommended adjustments were made to the existing Syzygy Plasmonics logotype.

 Blue was already a part of the existing established brand.
-Using that as our starting point, I explored a range of supporting colors for the extended palette, and settled on some brighter shades of blues and pinks.
+Using that as our starting point, I explored a range of supporting colors for the extended palette, and settled on some bright shades of cool and warm colors, which are mostly used in the brand gradient maps, infographics, and charts.

 Website

-LED light is a main component of Syzygy’s technology, so glow effects and bright colors were a source of inspiration for illustrations, scroll and hover effects.
+LED light is a main component of Syzygy’s technology, so glow effects and bright colors were a source of inspiration for the palette, illustrations, and scroll/hover effects.

 Guidelines